wp-plugins/likebtn-like-button/readme.txt

 Donate link: http://www.likebtn.com
 Tags: like, likes, like button, comments, post, widget, widgets, like widget, dislike button, dislike, counter, voting, page, thumb up, thumb down, wp like button, facebook, twitter, likebutton, php, plugin, template, wordpress, like wordpress, sidebar, share, sharing, like button code, shortcode
 Requires at least: 2.8
-Tested up to: 3.5.1
+Tested up to: 3.5.2
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Like Button allows visitors to like and dislike posts, pages and comments anonymously.
+Like Button allows visitors to like and dislike pages, posts, custom post types and comments anonymously.

 == Description ==

 <strong><a href="http://www.likebtn.com" target="_blank" title="Like Button">LikeBtn.com</a></strong> - is the service providing a fully customizable like button widget for websites.
 The Like Button can be installed on any website for FREE.
 The service also offers a range of plans giving access to additional options and tools - see <a href="http://www.likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>.

-This plugin allows to integrate the LikeBtn Like Button into your WordPress website to allow visitors to like and dislike posts, pages and comments anonymously.
+This plugin allows to integrate the LikeBtn Like Button into your WordPress website to allow visitors to like and dislike pages, posts, custom post types and comments anonymously.

 **Demo:** <a href="http://wordpress.likebtn.com/wordpress-like-button-plugin/" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>